by KD Miller

 Theodore unraveled himself from Frank’s embrace and walked back to the sofa.
 Francis was perched at the far end, a look of disbelief on his exhausted face.

 “Go to bed,” he hissed at his brother, as he plopped down on the opposite end.
-The two of them watched Catrina remove four similar shaped wrapped presents from their hiding place behind the tree.
+The two of them watched Catrina remove four similarly shaped wrapped presents from their hiding place behind the tree.
 “I’m extremely upset with you.”

 Francis gave out another yawn and reached up to rub his face with his fingers.